 The Wren and Medieval libraries would normally open to the public between April and October each year.
-Essential repair work is currently being undertaken in the Wren Library and this means that both libraries are likely to remain closed for the whole of 2023.
+Essential repair work is currently being undertaken in the Wren Library.
+This means that both libraries will remain closed until further notice.
 We are also unable to offer privately booked tours and group visits at the moment.
 We are endeavouring to have the libraries open as soon as possible.

 The Reading Rooms are open as normal to researchers although not all library material is currently accessible.
 Prior booking is essential.

 To find out more about the nature of the works to the Wren Library, or to make a donation to the work, please click below.Find out more

 At the north-east corner of the cloister you will find the Cathedral’s two historic libraries.